cockroachdb/docs/v19.2/recommended-production-settings.md

 #### CPU and memory

-Each node should have **at least 2 vCPUs**, and for best performance we recommend between 4 and 32 vCPUs per node.
+Each node should have **at least 2 vCPUs**.
+For best performance, we recommend between 4 and 32 vCPUs per node.
 Provision **4 GiB of RAM per vCPU**.

 - To optimize for throughput, use larger nodes with up to 32 vCPUs.
 To further increase throughput, add more nodes to the cluster instead of increasing node size.